unauthorizedlogin/ecks/docs/data/databases/README.md

 ---

-# 🚀 Database Manager
+# 🚀 Database Managers

-## al_*_database.gd
+## *Database

-The database autoload is the primary gameplay access layer.
+The database autoloaders are the primary gameplay access layer.

 Responsibilities: